aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 Preparing for the Deprecation of Compound Sets
 ==============================================

-.. todo:: Known limitation: Name clashes (same name for compound sets in different libraries) cannot be handled.
-Please rename one of the compound sets before apply dclu.

-.. todo:: Add Set_Mapping_Declarations to the interface of libraries.

 .. note:: We are actively updating this topic during the deprecation stages.
 Your feedback is welcome and appreciated, as it may help others facing the same issue.

 .. _Section_Summary: